moritz-biersack/OpenStreetMap-Data-Munich/report.md

 - check_correct.py => functions used to correct tags
 - cleaning.py => main script for cleaning and saving csv files

-Furthermore, the 'schema.py' can be used to validate the formating of the data before saving it as CSV.
+Furthermore, the 'schema.py' can be used to validate the formatting of the data before saving it as CSV.

 ### Data analysis and cleaning